leakko/my-portfolio-CAA/README.md

     </pre>
                 </li>
                 <li>
-                    Regarding the company/school name, we give it an specific font colot, we make it smaller, also remove the bottom margin, and finally, we set the position to relative to be able to move it down a little bit.
+                    Regarding the company/school name, we give it an specific font color, we make it smaller, also remove the bottom margin, and finally, we set the position to relative to be able to move it down a little bit.
     <pre>
         <code>
             .list-item .title h4 {